Things to do in Leticia Amazon Colombia

 Photo (mod.) by Mario Montenegro, Leticia Market, Amazon Colombia, CC BY-SA 2.0

-4. Learn from indigenous Amazon communities
+6. Learn from Indigenous Amazon Communities

-Leticia offers a unique opportunity to learn about – and from – indigenous amazon communities.
+Leticia offers a unique opportunity to learn about – and from – indigenous Amazon communities.
 There is a small, free ethnographic museum in Leticia (Museo Etnográfico) that showcases the history of the indigenous communities in the Amazon region.
-But to truly learn about the unique culture, tradition and lifestyle of the indigenous communities, visit one of the villages around Leticia.
+But to truly learn about the unique culture, tradition, and lifestyle of the indigenous communities, visit one of the villages around Leticia.

 Boat Tour Leticia Colombia Amazon